-Most of our revenues are derived from leasing our fleet of containers to our core shipping line customers.
+Most of our revenues are derived from leasing our owned fleet of containers to our core shipping line customers.
 The vast majority of our container leases are structured as operating leases, though we also provide customers with finance leases.
 Regardless of lease type, we seek to exceed our targeted return on our owned and managed containers over the life of each container by managing container utilization, lease rates, drop-off restrictions and the used container sale process.
-We lease containers under three different types of operating leases and also under finance leases.
+We lease containers under three different types of operating leases (term leases, master leases and spot leases) and also under finance leases.